 Investing in Student Access and Success.
 Capacity expansion projects for Tacoma and Bothell were partially funded in the 2005-07 state capital budget.
 The UW Bothell South Campus Access project was funded through an appropriation of \$18 million in the State transportation budget with a commitment to an additional \$8 million in 2007-09 transportation funding.
-The university also requested \$2.2 million in design funding for the next phase of development at the Bothell campus; this design funding was not provided by the legislature, although design funding was provided to Tacoma for the construction of the UW Tacoma Assembly Hall project, which will essentially demolish the facility known as the "Dawg Shed", and construct a flexible assembly hall facility in its place.
-State funding for the UW/Tacoma Assembly Hall is proposed to be enhanced by \$2,500,000 in donor funds.
+The university also requested \$2.2 million in design funding for the next phase of development at the Bothell campus; this design funding was not provided by the legislature, although design funds for the next phase of development of Cascadia Community College were provided.
+Funding was provided to Tacoma for the construction of the UW Tacoma Assembly Hall project, which will essentially demolish the facility known as the "Dawg Shed", and construct a flexible assembly hall facility in its place.
+State funding for the UW/Tacoma Assembly Hall are proposed to be enhanced by \$2,500,000 in donor funds.
 Funding was not however, provided for additional land acquisition and soils remediation in Tacoma.